HOW TO OPTIMISE YOUR SITE FOR VOICE SEARCH SEO FOR A BETTER FAN EXPERIENCE

 Whether you work for a Sports Federation or a Club, Voice Search is everywhere - you can’t miss it.

 Customers are using Voice Search technology through smart speakers or on mobile, and the trend is continuing to grow as people begin to make use of Voice Search options offered by their cars when driving.
+Asking a question is no longer a process that requires entering typed material into a search engine, and as an organisation you need to be ready for this shift.

 Voice Search technology through smart speakers